 For more information on Black Country Day and why it was established, read this great article from the Express and Star.

-There are a number of events and celebrations taking place to celebrate Black Country Day; including Black Country Festival during the month of July.
+There are also a number of events and celebrations taking place to celebrate Black Country Day; including Black Country Festival during the month of July.